One shattered war hero. One hippie. Two very unlikely lovers.

 Daphne, determined not to add fuel to the fight, tries to convince Evander to back down.
 But Evander knows Daphne needs him—needs him for more than just protection.
 Will the two find a way to see eye-to-eye as well as heart-to-heart before the enemy takes them down?

-Get Swept Away with this Sneak Peek from Love and Danger!
+Get Swept Away with this Sneak Peek from Falling for the Bodyguard!